harttaylor/BTNW_DynamicOccupancy/README.md

 1. **JAGS installation:** Ensure JAGS is properly installed and accessible to R
 2. **Results directory:** Will be created automatically by scripts if it doesn't exist
-4. **Runtime:** Each model takes 10-80 minutes depending on system specifications
+3. **Runtime:** Each model takes 10-80 minutes depending on system specifications
+4. **Model validation:** The diagnostics script provides all WAIC comparisons, spatial autocorrelation checks, and Bayesian p-values for both distance-to-edge and harvest models

 ## GitHub Repository